 Don’t discount your injuries.
-In fact, you may not know the full extent of your injuries for some time.
+In fact, you may not know the full extent of your injuries to the brain for some time.
 This is why it’s important to be cautious of insurance company settlement offers.

-Soon after your injury, the insurance company of the negligent party will contact you and offer you a quick settlement offer.
+Soon after your injury, the insurance company of the party guulity of negligent party will contact you and offer you a quick settlement offer.
 They know you’re out of work and desperate for cash to pay your medical bills.
-What they won’t tell you is that the offer they’re presenting to you is a low ball offer which likely won’t cover your future medical expenses.
+What they won’t tell you is that the offer they’re presenting to you is a low ball offer that likely won’t cover your future medical expenses.
 This means you could end up paying out of pocket for an injury you didn’t cause.

 We don’t want to see you in this tragic situation.
 Be extremely cautious of any quick settlement offers.
-The best way to ensure you don’t get taken advantage of is to speak with an experienced brain injury lawyer in Texas.
+The best way to ensure you don’t get taken advantage of is to speak with an experienced Corpus Christi TBI lawyer in Texas.
 We can review the settlement offer and make sure it covers what you need it to cover.

 We’ll work to create an accurate estimate of your future expenses so you don’t end up having to pay for any of them.
 We’ll negotiate with the insurance company to get you a fair settlement that maximizes your recovery.